 Art.
-88 Footpaths and hiking trails
+8845 Footpaths, hiking trails and cycle paths

-1 The Confederation shall lay down principles with regard to the network of footpaths and hiking trails.

-- 2 It may support and coordinate cantonal measures to construct and maintain such networks - 3 It shall take account of the network of footpaths and hiking trails in the fulfilment of its duties and shall replace paths and trails that it has to close.
+- 1 The Confederation shall lay down principles with regard to the network of footpaths, hiking trails and cycle paths. - 2 It may support and coordinate measures by the cantons and third parties to construct and maintain such networks and to provide information about them.
+In doing so, it shall respect the powers of the cantons. - 3 It shall take account of these networks in the fulfilment of its duties.
+It shall replace paths and trails that it has to close.